geocomPP/sdvwR/Section2_R_and_Spatial_Data.md

 One-to-one spatial joins are by far the easiest to understand and compute because they simply involve the transfer of attributes in one layer to another, based on location.
-A one-to-one join is depicted in figure x below, and can performed using the same technique as described in the section on spatial aggregation.
+A one-to-one join is depicted in figure 5 below, and can performed using the same technique as described in the section on spatial aggregation.

 ![plot of chunk Illustration of a one-to-one spatial